For more local adult education opportunities, please visit the Bay View Association website.

 This will be an in-class workshop discussing and demonstrating how to produce your own bee colonies by splitting existing bee colonies, making queens, managing nucleus colonies for sale or as a way to sustain or increase your colony numbers.
 Any beekeeper with one or more colonies of bees can use these skills to become more sustainable.

 Please note: This is an indoor class only.
-Bee suits not required.
+Bee suits are not required.

 Cancellations are non-refundable within 48 hours of this event.